gavinmdouglas/HoMer_workflow/README.md

 ## Summarize output

 This step includes combining both multi-gene and other calls into single tables, i.e., so that RANGER-DTL calls that could not be called as multi-gene transfers into table.
-This does not mean that these are confident single-gene calls: just that we don't have clear evidence that they were in multi-gene transfer events.
+This does not mean that these are confident single-gene calls: just that we don't have clear evidence that they were in multi-gene transfer events. **Note**: This script assumes you ran 100 `Homer_Aggregate.py` replicates specifically per gene family (the default).

 ```
 conda deactivate